Lumi-supercomputer/lumi-userguide/docs/storage/index.md

   [Python packages installation guide][python-install] for an overview of better alternatives.
-- The compilation of your application is generating too many files for your home or project directory: you should compile your application from the scratch and then install it in your home or project directory.
+- The compilation of your application is generating too many files for your home or project directory: you should compile your application from scratch and then install it in your home or project directory.
 Exceptions can be made if you are developing an application on LUMI and you want to keep the source and object files in the long term.